CodePushGo/website/src/content/blog/en/capacitor-cli-project-setup-guide.md

 -   Enable error tracking to catch and fix issues early.
 -   Keep the rollback feature ready to quickly address any problems.

-Capgo is compatible with Capacitor 6 and 7, integrates smoothly with CI/CD pipelines, and complies with Apple and Google store requirements.
+CodePushGo is compatible with Capacitor 6 and 7, integrates smoothly with CI/CD pipelines, and complies with Apple and Google store requirements.

 ## Common Issues and Tips

-Once you've completed the platform and Capgo setup, you might face some common errors.
+Once you've completed the platform and CodePushGo setup, you might face some common errors.
 Here's how to address them quickly.

 ### Environment Setup Issues